TIKramer/svelte-section-list/README.md

 An example usage can be seen in the route directory: https://github.com/TIKramer/svelte-section-list/tree/main/src/routes

+A live example can be found here: https://main--transcendent-begonia-7a3d6f.netlify.app/
 ## Contributions

 Contributions to the svelte-section-list library are welcome!
 If you would like to contribute, please follow these guidelines: